Deaths of racing friends had 'huge impact' on Herbertson

 Herbertson, who read a tribute at his friend's funeral, was ready to stop the podcast following Chrissy's death, but was persuaded to continue by Rouse's 16-year-old sister Grace.

-"I thought, 'why should I continue this without Chrissy?
-We built it together and I felt in a respectful way, 'Let's stop it and have those great memories'.
+"I thought, 'why should I continue this without Chrissy?' - we built it together and I felt in a respectful way, let's stop it and have those great memories.

 "Nobody would ever replace Chrissy.
 It's impossible.

-"But when his 16-year-old sister came up to me and said, 'we've got to keep this going - Chrissy loved it and took so much pride in it, and it helps people'.
+"But then his 16-year-old sister came up to me and said: 'We've got to keep this going - Chrissy loved it and took so much pride in it, and it helps people.'

 "People were finding a lot of comfort from it, especially in the situation we went through with Covid.